 Postdoctoral Seminar Series

-- PARTNeR (Postdocs & Residents Translating Neuroscience Research) is a group of neuroscience and psychology postdocs and psychiatry residents who recognize the importance of bridging the existing gap between basic science research and the clinic.
+- PARTNeR (Postdocs & Residents Translating Neuroscience Research) is a group of neuroscience and psychology postdocs and psychiatry residents who recognize the importance of bridging the gap between basic science research and the clinic.
 As basic science researchers often have little or no interaction with the patient population, and residents have little interaction with the research world, we provide a forum for postdocs and residents to interact and learn from one another.
-We meet every month or so; please join or contact us for more information if you are interested!
+We meet approximately once per month; please join or contact us for more information if you are interested!
 Click HERE to visit the group's website.